edbennett/python-testing-ci/_episodes/08-exercise.md

 > ## Your task
 >
-> 1. Fork this repository.
+> 1. Fork the repository ([https://github.com/CDT-AIMLAC/pl_curves](https://github.com/CDT-AIMLAC/pl_curves)).
 You don't have push access to the original
 >    repository, so you will need to use your own copy of it.
 > 2. Update the CI and Codecov badges to point to your copy of the repository.
 >    Pushing these changes should automatically run the test suite and update